lausek/inf19bot/data/README.md

 - `secret/key` - secret used for accessing the web configuration
 - `secret/tgtoken` - telegram token
 - `secret/tick` - token the cron job callback will use
+- `secret/bossmail.json` - JSON object containing the following keys
+    - `mailbox` - server to which the script should connect. requires curly braces around the value like `{imap.<hostname>.com}`
+    - `email` - email account of the bot
+    - `password` - email password of the bot
+    - `bossmail` - fetch emails coming from this account

 ### Format